File storage data: how to make migration processes run smoothly and without risk

 At this stage, we can finalize the cutover event to the new storage after a very brief and scheduled source storage production stoppage and network switch.
 These iterative cycles ensure the files are correctly and securely migrated with zero impact on the end users and business or organizational processes.

-For more information about Miria - attend our upcoming Atempo Migration Webinar (click on this image to enrol):
+For more information about Miria - attend an upcoming webinar: